jmgorton/dice_games/README.md

 ## test.a
-taken from docker test which was a bare-bones expo from engineerman (youtube) res.write was just not working for me for some reason, but res.createReadStream worked and is apparently better to use anyway if changes are made to the websocket server, must rebuild the docker image before redeploying [helpful info for writing a framework](https://stackoverflow.com/questions/51939855/node-js-server-responding-with-javascript-file-not-main-html)
+taken from docker test which was a bare-bones expo from engineerman (youtube) res.write was just not working for me for some reason, but res.createReadStream worked and is apparently better to use anyway if changes are made to the websocket server, must rebuild the docker image before redeploying- `docker-compose up -d --build` [helpful info for writing a framework](https://stackoverflow.com/questions/51939855/node-js-server-responding-with-javascript-file-not-main-html)